The Electrostatic Ion Beam Trap : a mass spectrometer of infinite mass range

-The design and operation of the EIBT has been described previously in details \cite{zhv97} and a schematic drawing of the ion trap is shown in Fig.~\ref{setup}.
-The trap consists in a set of coaxial cylindrical electrodes roughly equivalent to two spherical mirrors, the electrostatic analog of a Fabry-Perot interferometer.
-The configuration of the trap is defined by the potentials of five of these electrodes $\left\{V_1,V_2,V_3,V_4,V_z\right\}$, the others being grounded.
-The length of the trap is \unit{422}{mm} and the inner radius of the electrodes varies from \unit{8}{mm} to \unit{13}{mm}.
-An oscillating potential $V_{ex}\sin(\omega_{ex}t)$ can be applied to one of the grounded electrodes, where both $V_{ex}$ (a few volts) and $\omega_{ex}$ (a few MHz) are adjustable.
+The design and operation of the EIBT has been described previously in detail \cite{zhv97} and a schematic drawing of the ion trap is shown in Fig.~\ref{setup}.
+The trap consists of two sets of coaxial cylindrical electrodes roughly equivalent to two spherical mirrors, the electrostatic analog of a Fabry-Perot interferometer.
+The configuration of the trap is defined by the potentials of five of these electrodes $\left\{V_1,V_2,V_3,V_4,V_z\right\}$ on both ends of the trap, the others being grounded.
+The length of the trap is \unit{422} {mm} and the inner radius of the electrodes varies from \unit{8} {mm} to \unit{13} {mm}.
+An oscillating potential $V_{ex}\sin(\omega_{ex}t)$ can be applied to a hollow electrode located at the center of the trap, in order to destabilize ion trajectories as we will see in the sequel.
+Both $V_{ex}$ (a few volts) and $\omega_{ex}$ (a few MHz) are adjustable.

-The large number of parameters implied in the tuning of the EIBT makes changing setup difficult as it requires a lengthy trial and error procedure.
+The large number of parameters implied in the tuning of the EIBT makes changing of the setup difficult as it requires a lengthy trial and error procedure.
 In a previous article \cite{VI2010}, we presented a method to obtain an analytical formula of the potential inside the EIBT.
 Using this method, we calculate the potential on the axis $V(z)$ as a function of the five potentials applied to the electrodes.
 The general solution of the Laplace equation in cylindrical symmetry, is a series of the form

-If we limit ourselves to quadratic terms (we shall come back on this approximation below), the trajectory of an ion in the trap, without any external excitation, is described by the following set of equations:
+Similar to the method with Paul traps, we limit ourselves to quadratic terms, which decouples the radial and axial motion and gives a linear model.
+The trajectory of an ion in the trap, without any external excitation, is described by the following set of equations:

 where, in order to have dimensionless equations, we made the following substitutions: $z \to \frac{z}{L}$, $r \to \frac{r}{L}$, $t \to \frac{t}{\tau}$ and $V_i \to \frac{V_i}{E}$, where $L$ is the half-length of the trap, $v_0=\sqrt{\frac{2qE}{m}}$, $E$ is the acceleration voltage and $\tau=\frac{L}{v_0}$.